Rugii

-The name of the Rugii continued to be used after the sixth century to refer to Slavic-speaking peoples near the Danube, and in north-eastern Germany, and it was even used as a Latin name for the Rus.
+The name of the Rugi continued to be used after the sixth century to refer to Slavic-speaking peoples near the Danube where their kingdom had been.
+Similar names were also used to refer to the slavic Rujani what is now north-eastern Germany, near the German coastal island known today as Rügen.
+The name was also occasionally used as a Latin name for the Rus people of eastern Europe.